Vishnu15018/code-for-a-small-shop/README.md

 # code-for-a-small-shop
-this project is related to small shops
+this project is related to this question python assignm 3 questoins.pdf in my files